streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 - Import sink `.spkg` files, re-generate protobufs and create and add a mod.rs file.

-- Create a map module outputing sf.substreams.sink.files.v1 format.
+- Create a map module outputting sf.substreams.sink.files.v1 format.
 This module extracts the entity to be written, one per block from the block or another module's dependencies.
 Each line will be in JSON format.
-You can use the json! macro from the serde_json crate to assist creating your structure, one per line.
+You can use the json! macro from the [`serde_json`](https://docs.rs/serde_json/latest/serde_json) crate to assist creating your structure, one per line.

-- Add the correct module definition to the Substreams manifest, `substreams.yaml`.
+- Add the correct module definition to the Substreams manifest `substreams.yaml`.

 ```yaml
 imports: